yousafkhamza/retention-based-cleanup-script/README.md

 ```sh
 sudo yum -y install git
 ```
-> please note that this is a bash script were I used for linux based distros and servers.
+> please note that this is a bash script where I used for Linux-based distros and servers.

 ----
 ## How to get this script